-Besides, you can provide you customers with Google maps displaying locations of your offline stores.
+Besides, you can provide your customers with Google map displaying the locations of your offline stores.

 With the Wyomind Advanced Inventory extension, you will eliminate the situation when both your Magento 2 and 1 clients visit your offline store after surfing on your ecommerce website and do not find goods they are looking for.
 At the same time, clients will easily find your POS and warehouses, since they are displayed on Google maps.
-And as a Magento owner, you will get advanced management capabilities.
-These features are available starting at €150.
+As a Magento owner, you will get advanced management capabilities.
+As for the price, these features are available starting at €150.